The new year is right around the corner, which means it’s the perfect time to start some life-changing new habits.

 If you live somewhere that isn’t brutally cold, going on a bike ride is one of the most enjoyable January activities you can do.
 You’ll get some exercise, and be able to get some exploring in, too!

 Need something to do in a cold winter state or country?
-If you really want to get into wintertime activities, head to your nearest slopes for some skiing or snowboarding.
+If you want to get into wintertime activities, head to your nearest slopes for some skiing or snowboarding.
 For a more casual outdoor activity, grab a friend or a loved one and visit your local ice-skating rink.

 Do you want to learn more about history, self-help, art, or just want to listen to some fun fiction stories?
 Audiobooks are a great way to incorporate new knowledge into your life and expand your mind.